Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Wildcats have been underdogs by 6.5 points or more six times this season and covered the spread once.

-- Northwestern's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Northwestern's games this season have hit the over five times in 11 opportunities (45.5%).

 - The Wildcats average 48.8 fewer yards per game (328.8) than the Fighting Illini give up per outing (377.6).

-- When Northwestern piles up over 377.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team amasses over 377.6 yards.

-- The Wildcats have turned the ball over five more times (20 total) than the Fighting Illini have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.